us8s7dfs1k23j/df/README.md

 ### `flatten` function

-This function is used to flatten a nested array to one array.
+This function is used to flatten a nested array.
 For example, we can reverse the effect of the split function by applying flatten on the same location (`[3:, 3:]`):

 Data before flattening: